-- 61. The increased member consideration of treasury management matters and the need to ensure that officers dealing with treasury management are trained and kept up to date requires a suitable training process for members and officers.
-In general, members training needs are reported through the Member Development Group, however, the Council will also specifically address this important issue by: - Periodically facilitating workshops for members on finance issues; - Interim reporting and advising members of Treasury issues via GSG; - Identifying officer training needs on treasury management related issues through the Performance Development and Review appraisal process;
+- 64. The increased member consideration of treasury management matters and the need to ensure that officers dealing with treasury management are trained and kept up to date requires a suitable training process for members and officers.
+In general, members training needs are reported through the Member Development Group, however, the Council will also specifically address this important issue by: - Periodically facilitating workshops for members on finance issues; - Interim reporting and advising members of Treasury issues via GSG;